dfelinto/blender-manual/manual/3d_interaction/sketching/converting_to_geometry.rst

 - :guilabel:`Bezier Curve` will create Bezier curves, with free "aligned" handles (i.e. also behaving like polylines).

-.. admonition:: Why "polyline-like" curves?
+.. note:: Why "polyline-like" curves?
-   :class: note

    To get by default curves following exactly the grease pencil strokes.
    If you want a smoothed curve, just edit it to get auto handles (for Bezier), or raise its order (for NURBS).

-.. admonition:: Converting to Mesh
+.. note:: Converting to Mesh
-   :class: note

    If you want to convert your sketch to a mesh, simply choose first :guilabel:`NURBS`, and then convert the created curve to a mesh.